 This Week In V-Carbon:

-This article originally appeared in the V-Carbon newsletter.
+This article was originally published in the V-Carbon newsletter.
 Click here to read the original.

 These and other stories from the voluntary carbon marketplace are summarized below, so keep reading!
 And if you value what you read in this news brief, consider supporting Ecosystem Marketplace’s Carbon Program as a Supporting Subscriber.

 Readers’ contributions help us keep the lights on and continue to deliver voluntary carbon market news and insights to your inbox biweekly and free of charge.

 For a suggested US$150/year donation, you or your company can be listed as a V-Carbon News Supporting Subscriber (with weblink) for one year (~24 issues).